-I am also grateful to learn a little more about the two spirit identity and the complexity around the spectrum of Native peoples’ identities that are present within this collection.
+Significantly, two spirit identity and the complex spectrum of Native peoples’ identities are present.

 As Driskill, Justice, Miranda, and Tatonetti state: “Queer Native people are far from a monolithic group.
 We have numerous identities, artistic stances, and political agendas.
 We come from diverse nations, land bases, and traditions.”
 Even naming this tradition is complex.